Shelter Rentals

 The deposit will be returned within 14 days or sooner after your event.
 If you paid with a credit card the refund will be credited back to the same credit card, if this card is still active.
 If you paid with cash or check you will receive a check from the City of Boulder finance office.

-At this time the use of Electrical outlets is being reviewed for 2024 season.
-All outlets have been turned off during the off season to avoid any unauthorized use..
+Electrical outlets are turned off during the fall/winter season to avoid any unauthorized use.

 You may bring a battery-operated portable player, waist-band type microphone or have acoustical music only.